klaytn/klaytn-docs/docs/bapp/json-rpc/api-references/servicechain.md

 # Service Chain

-In Klaytn, there are two namespaces related to "service chain".
+In Klaytn, there are two namespaces related to "Service Chain".

 * [mainbridge](mainbridge.md)
 * [subbridge](subbridge.md)